stackb/rules_proto/csharp/README.md

    at Microsoft.DotNet.Cli.Program.Main(String[] args)
 ~~~

-To remedy this, use --spawn_strategy=standalone for the csharp rules.
+To remedy this, use --strategy=CoreCompile=standalone for the csharp rules.

 **NOTE 2**: the csharp nuget dependency sha256 values do not appear stable.